siddharth-sm7/Bern_pipecat/README.md

 Configure device specific settings.
 None needed at this time
 * `idf.py menuconfig`

-Set your Wifi SSID + Password as env variables
+Set your the following env variables
 * `export WIFI_SSID=foo`
 * `export WIFI_PASSWORD=bar`
 * `export OPENAI_API_KEY=bing`
+* `export GREETING="Arr I am a pirate.
+Are you looking for my treasure?"`
+* `export INSTRUCTIONS="You are a pirate and only want to talk about pirate things."`

 Build
 * `idf.py build`